A BRIEF BIOGRAPHY OF HERNANDO CORTES

 Hernando Cortes was born in 1485 into a noble family in Spain (he is sometimes called Hernan).
 Cortes was an educated man and for a time he studied law at Salamanca University.
 In 1504 when he was 19 Cortes sailed to the Spanish colony of Hispaniola (modern day Haiti and the Dominican Republic).
 In 1511 Cortes took part in an expedition to conquer Cuba.
 Then in 1519 Cortes led an expedition to the Mexican mainland.

-Hernando Cortes only had about 600 men yet he managed to conquer the Aztecs.
-The Spaniards had several advantages.
+Hernando Cortes only had about 600 men but the Spaniards had several advantages.
 They had guns.
 They also had horses (animals unknown to the Aztecs).
 The sight of a Spanish cavalry charge was terrifying.
 Also the Spanish had steel armor and weapons (steel was unknown to the Aztecs).
 Furthermore the Aztecs were handicapped by their unwillingness to kill the Spaniards.
 They wanted to capture, their enemies not kill them in battle, so they could be sacrificed later.
-Worse, the people the Aztecs ruled hated their masters.
+Most importantly, the people the Aztecs ruled hated their masters.
 They were willing to join the Spaniards in order to destroy the Aztecs.

 Montezuma sent Cortes presents including gold and warned him not to approach Tenochtitlan.
 However the rich gifts merely whetted the Spaniards appetite.
 They made Cortes determined to capture the capital and take its treasures.